Since the Bible is sufficient for all of life, should we rule out psychology in counseling?

 But we don’t simply reject every secular term that’s out there, or we would reject physics and biology and so forth.

 There are a lot of issues that I’ve seen in the lives of people around me where, if they had not had a good psychologist and psychiatrist, they would have been in great trouble.
 If they had had a Christian come and tell them, “You need to pray more and read your Bible more and not see a psychologist or psychiatrist”—I’m talking about one who’s not undermining their faith—that would have been a great disservice to them.

 GODFREY: Just as if someone has a clear pastoral sin problem, you want to send them to the most theologically reliable pastor you can find.

-I think part of the problem a lot of us feel when we're thinking about the usefulness of a psychologist or a psychiatrist is, Are we finding—to mix terms—the "Calvinist" one or the "Pelagian" one?
-And I think a lot of us feel we don't know enough about psychology always to make those distinctions, and I think that's why we struggle.
+I think part of the problem a lot of us feel when we’re thinking about the usefulness of a psychologist or a psychiatrist is whether we are finding—to mix terms—the “Calvinist” one or the “Pelagian” one.
+And I think a lot of us feel we don’t know enough about psychology always to make those distinctions, and I think that’s why we struggle.